 We use the personal information we collect to provide, operate, support, and improve the Services, including through the development of new tools and features.

-We use your information to communicate with you about the Service.
+We use your information to communicate with you about the Service(s).
 These communications may contain information about your professional connections, professional opportunities, conferences and other events, relevant editorial content, and marketing about products and services of Docquity and our customers.
-These communications may be sent through a variety of channels, including on-site or in-app notifications and email.
+These communications may be sent through a variety of channels, including on-site or in-app notifications, Text Messages, Calls and e-mail or other channels as may be deemed necessary.
 We also use your information to process, store, and transmit your communications through the Services.

 We use your information to personalize the Services including content, marketing messages, and advertising served to you on our sites and third party sites, and to generally enhance your Docquity experience.
 For example, we tailor your newsfeed to focus on content relevant to your practice, specialty and inferred interests based on your profile and how you engage with the Services.
 We use your information to target (and measure the performance of) advertising and other content sponsored by third parties, including pharmaceutical companies promoting their products and therapies, and hospitals promoting their services.
 For example, if you are an oncologist or have demonstrated an interest in oncology content, you may see advertisements targeted to oncologists or oncology-interested users.
 Advertising will be identified as an “Advertisement,” “Sponsored,” “Promoted” or some similar designation indicating that the content is promotional and has been selected by the third-party sponsor.